truecharts/public/charts/premium/authelia/docs/Setup-Guide.md

 ## Prerequisites

-- Traefik installed (enable the `enterprise train`)
+- Traefik installed (enable the `premium train`)
 - Clusterissuer for certificates
-- CloudnativePG operator (enable the `operators train`)
+- CloudnativePG operator (enable the `system train`)

 ## Setup LLDAP

 :::warning

-LLDAP is a `Stable` train chart and therefore isn't supported at the same level as the charts in the `Enterprise` train (Authelia and Traefik).
+LLDAP is a `Stable` train chart and therefore isn't supported at the same level as the charts in the `premium` train (Authelia and Traefik).

 :::

 - Follow the steps included in the [Installation Notes](https://truecharts.org/charts/stable/lldap/installation-notes) for [LLDAP](https://truecharts.org/charts/stable/lldap/).
 Pretty straightforward.
 Change `dc=example,dc=com` to your domain, i.e. `dc=MYDOMAIN,dc=net` and then change your password.
-Also make sure you have the `Operators` train enabled and `CloudnativePG` operator installed, since you'll need it for `LLDAP` and `Authelia`
+Also make sure you have the `system` train enabled and `CloudnativePG` operator installed, since you'll need it for `LLDAP` and `Authelia`

 ![LLDAP Config](./img/LLDAPCatalogConfig.png)